httpwg/http-extensions/draft-ietf-httpbis-priority.md

 extensible priority scheme, an aligned prioritization model can help applications manage scheduling expectations.

 {{?I-D.ietf-quic-recovery}}, Section 6.2.4 also highlights consideration of application priorities when sending probe packets after PTO timer expiration.
-An implementation using this prioritization scheme for new or retransmitted data, MAY choose a different strategy for prioritizing probe data.
+An QUIC implementation supporting application-indicated priorities might use the relative priority of streams when choosing probe data.

 # Fairness {#fairness}